BLOG

 Workflow Comparison: Fragmented vs. Unified

-The table below illustrates the difference between a fragmented multi-client workflow (common at agencies using 5+ disconnected tools) and a unified approach built on a single platform.
+The table below shows the difference between a fragmented approach (common at agencies using 5+ disconnected tools) and a unified workflow built on a single platform.

 Workflow StepFragmented ApproachUnified Platform Approach